Joachim Meyer-Quade: Kristallnacht

 Meyer-Quade was promoted to SA-Obergruppenführer on 9 November 1937.
 On the evening of 9 November 1938 he ordered the launching of the Kristallnacht pogrom in Kiel, during which the Jewish synagogue was burned and 15 shops owned by Jews were destroyed along with several homes.
 Two Jews were shot and around 55 were arrested.
 The men were then transported to the Sachsenhausen concentration camp.

-Second World War
+World War II

-At the beginning of the Second World War in September 1939, Meyer-Quade reentered military service as a volunteer officer of reserves with the rank of Leutnant.
+At the beginning of World War II in September 1939, Meyer-Quade reentered military service as a volunteer officer of reserves with the rank of Leutnant.
 He took part in the campaign in Poland, leading an infantry rifle company.
 Less than two weeks after the start of the war, he was killed in action at Piątek.
 The Nazis sought to portray Meyer-Quade as a martyr.
 He was eulogized in the Völkischer Beobachter by the SA Stabschef (Chief of Staff) Viktor Lutze who wrote: “Now he marches to immortality under the standard of Horst Wessel.”
 Piątek was renamed Quadenstädt in his honor.
 At the war's end, it resumed its prior name.